 I mentioned in an earlier post that one of my favourite ever interviews was with Sammo Hung.
 It was originally published in Empire and is a few years old now, so I thought I’d get it online.
-Possibly the jolliest man I ever talked to for any reason, he spoke in exclamation marks and guffawed heartily after every statement.
+Possibly the jolliest man I ever talked to for any reason, he guffawed heartily after every answer.
 The piece was for a short-lived series on Hong Kong martial arts legends (I interviewed Donnie Yen too) and we asked everyone the same questions, so they’re fairly generic.
 But I enjoyed the answers…

 What are you working on right now?

 I’m writing a script… [Silence].
 I tell you later!

 I like action comedy.
 I have a lot of favourites.
 I like The Prodigal Son (1983) and Wheels On Meals (1984).
 I like them because I like to make people happy.
 Whenever I make the action comedies, people are happy.
 People in the cinema are like Yeah!
 They really enjoy them.

 How would you describe your combat style?

 I need very many different kind of styles to be able to use them in the films.
 Even now I’m still very interested in all different kinds of martial arts.
 I can do them all.
 Everything is good for me.

 I don’t really have a signature move.
 My signature is my size.
 I love to do a lot of things so people will be shocked.
 Because my body is so big, people don’t believe it.
 Maybe ten or twenty years ago I didn’t feel so big, but now some actions feel very different to how they felt then.
 If I try to do those things now I move slower and most probably I get hurt.
 I’m getting old now – I’m 28!
 But I’m very lucky.
 I can still move very fast.

 I train with my mouth every day, smoking cigars.
 Whenever I start a new project, three months before we start shooting I will get in training.
 The rest of the time I am just smoking and eating and playing golf.